 - Leader roles include the leaders within the bargaining unit or worker group, which are explained in the Leader roles article.

 - Events for your project are listed individually along with their steps.
 You can choose to display as many events and event steps as you need in your report.
+Learn more about how events work in the Events article.

 Assessments will affect your filters